Gain access to personalized product screening, the best pricing, rewards, and more!

 Solutions: Go all out the very first night with all your mouse traps

 Mice are incredibly intelligent and will know if one of their relatives does not come back to the nest.
-After they know something is up, they will be more hesitant to try the bait in the mouse traps and will scavenge more sparingly.
+After they know something is up, they will be more hesitant to try the bait in the mouse traps and scavenge more sparingly.

-So remember to always have a big opening night.
+So remember always to have a big opening night.

 No Patience

-Solution: Sometimes all it takes is patience and a little time.
+Solution: Sometimes, all it takes is patience and a little time.

 Practicing good hygiene and limiting the food supplies found in your home, will slowly push them to risk it all for a taste of your bait.
 And all it takes is a little patience.